 Site allocation: Residential.
-Site Deliverability: 0-5 years.

 Indicative site capacity (new homes): 14- 18 new homes.

 Development of the site provides an opportunity to supply new homes by bringing back this under used brownfield site and create new active frontages along Farm Road and Combermere Road.